Union City, Kentucky

 Union City is a community in Madison County, Kentucky.
 An 1880 Gazetteer describes it as a post-village of Madison County 7 miles northeast of Richmond, Kentucky.

 Vaudevillian Andrew Tribble was born in Union City.
 A historical marker commemorates his life at Union City Park.

 Union City is home to Union City Baptist Church, a grocery store, and a Ruritan club.

 In 1905 a railroad company was formed to connect it to Tiptonville in Lake County, Tennessee.

+1905 Railroad statement is not true.
+Most likely it is confused with Union City, Tennessee which is in the county beside Lake County in North Western Tennessee.
+There has never been a railroad in Union City, Kentucky.

 Union City is at the junction of Union City Road, 374, Walker Parke Road, and Doylesville Road.